 305.2 Work with staff to coordinate PPN activities, including communications.

 305.3 Work with staff to set agendas for and preside at PPN meetings.

 305.4 Discuss program enhancement ideas with staff and the Council chair(s); and introduce such ideas through normal channels outlined in the program and budget development calendar included in the ASLA Administrative Policy on Finance and Investments.

 305.5 Serve as a member of the PPN Council (see Section 2).

 306. Standards of Member Service for all PPNs shall include:

-306.1 An annual meeting during the ASLA annual meeting.
+306.1 An annual meeting and evening reception during the ASLA annual meeting.

-306.2 A public webpage hosted by the Society that includes, but is not limited to: an introductory “front page” prepared by the PPN that defines the specialized area of landscape architecture practice and professional goals served by the PPN, summarizes current PPN projects and activities, and provides key contact information; an electronic newsletter and other e-communications prepared by the PPN that provide timely information on the activities of the PPN and its members; and links to related organizations and other sites of interest as appropriate.
+306.2 A public webpage hosted by the Society that includes, but is not limited to: an introductory “front page” prepared by the PPN that defines the specialized area of landscape architecture practice and professional goals served by the PPN, summarizes current PPN projects and activities, and provides key contact information; and links to related organizations and other sites of interest as appropriate.

 306.3 An interactive, online community hosted by the Society and limited to PPN members that includes, but is not limited to: a discussion forum; a PPN membership roster maintained by the staff; proceedings, abstracts, publications, research papers, and other documents and resources posted by the PPN.

 306.4 Blog posts to The Field that serves and an online newsletter.